jesusgomeznuz/canicasbrawl/README.md

 - **Purpose**: This script ensures the `canciones` folder is filled with the required audio files of songs.
 It prepares audio files for synchronization with run videos while maintaining a clean backup system.
 - [View Process Diagram](https://github.com/jesusgomeznuz/canicasbrawl/blob/master/assets/voice_removal.png)

-These three scripts (along with `generate-videos.py`) form **the backbone of the project**, transforming data and songs into engaging visual content.
+These two scripts (along with `generate-videos.py`) form **the backbone of the project**, transforming data and songs into engaging visual content.

 ---